Salem Saberhagen: Personality

 Salem has a rapier wit and is often the first character to come up with the one-liners or obvious puns in a scene.
 In addition to world domination, his ambitious plotting often includes attempts to become wealthy, achieve celebrity status, regain his magical powers, and return to his human form.
-He consistently gives bad advice to Sabrina, often involving using magic to solve a problem, which always ends up leaving Sabrina with even more problems than with which she began.
+He consistently gives bad advice to Sabrina, often involving using magic to solve a problem, which consistently leaves Sabrina with even more problems than before.
 His favorite pastimes include playing with yarn, lint spotting, surfing the internet, and reading Sabrina's diary.
 He loves Lizard Flakes, a snack for cats which is said to be fattening and full of cholesterol.
 In the show's pilot, he made the remark to Sabrina that he misses being able to dance.
 In some episodes, Salem acts more like a cat than a human, as if he was really one all along.

 Despite his arrogance, greed, and sarcasm, he is shown in many episodes to genuinely care about the Spellmans, especially Sabrina.
 He also has a soft-spot for Harvey, to the point that he once expressed a wish that he would be best man at Harvey and Sabrina's wedding.
 Harvey learned Salem's true identity sometime around the end of high school, but prior to this Sabrina would occasionally use a 'Doctor Dolittle' spell that would allow Harvey to talk with Salem and believe there was nothing unusual about it when circumstances prompted Sabrina and her aunts to go away and Harvey was left in charge of Salem's care.